 Ontario Teachers' is a mature pension plan, with relatively fewer active, contributing members available to fund any major investment losses.
 It would be unlikely that increases in contribution rates alone would be sufficient to fund major investment losses and, in addition, these increases would be borne solely by active plan members.
 As noted, CIP provides flexibility in the amount of inflation increase provided for benefits earned after 2009.
 It is an effective lever for mitigating funding risks while also promoting intergenerational equity as the risk is distributed more broadly.
 As shown in the table below, CIP will become more effective over time as the amount of service earned after 2009 continues to grow.

 The figures above are relative to a fully funded plan, with 100% inflation protection provided for all benefits and average contributions of 11%.
-As an example, a 10% asset loss in 2025 could be absorbed by lowering inflation protection increases for benefits earned after 2009 from 100% to 75%.
-In the most extreme case, if CIP levels were lowered to 50% on benefits earned during 2010-2013 and 0% on benefits earned after 2013, this funding lever would be powerful enough to absorb a 2025 asset loss of $62 billion.
+As an example, a 10% asset loss in 2027 could be absorbed by lowering inflation protection increases for benefits earned after 2009 from 100% to 77%.
+As another example, in the most extreme case, if CIP levels were lowered to 50% on benefits earned during 2010-2013 and 0% on benefits earned after 2013, this funding lever would be powerful enough to absorb a 2027 asset loss of $72 billion.

 The maturity of the pension plan, the desire for intergenerational equity and the effectiveness of CIP as a funding lever are key considerations for constructing and managing the investment portfolio.